 Do not register for a new eID.

-If you are again affiliated with K-State through employment or student status, you should reactivate your old eID by contacting the IT Help Desk and changing your old eID password.
+If you are again affiliated with K-State through employment or student status, you should reactivate your old eID by contacting the IT Service Desk and changing your old eID password.
 Do not register for a new eID.

-Q: I'm a new employee, and I registered for my eID.
+I'm a new employee, and I registered for my eID.
 Why don't I have access to email or other resources?

-A: New employees whose information is not yet available in the Human Resource Information System (HRIS) and need access to K-State email and other university resources should contact their department's personnel specialist.
+New employees whose information is not yet available in the Human Resource Information System (HRIS) and need access to K-State email and other university resources should contact their department's personnel specialist.
 Your personnel specialist will need to grant you preliminary privileges.

 If you registered for an eID before you became an employee, you would need to first verify your eID through eProfile instead of registering for a new one.
 If you do not have immediate access to email or other resources after verifying, please contact your department's personnel specialist.
 For more information, see: Verify your eID.

-A: Individuals who are affiliated with the university with a legitimate need for access to University IT resources in order to fulfill their obligations or further the mission of the university may be eligible for a K-State eID.
+Individuals who are affiliated with the university with a legitimate need for access to University IT resources in order to fulfill their obligations or further the mission of the university may be eligible for a K-State eID.
 A unit sponsor is required.

-A: Once you are no longer enrolled at, employed by, or associated with K-State, you will be notified via your K-State email address that accesses to your K-State email and other resources are going to be removed.
+Once you are no longer enrolled at, employed by, or associated with K-State, you will be notified via your K-State email address that accesses to your K-State email and other resources are going to be removed.
 You then have about two weeks to make any copies needed.

 After you've been gone from K-State for 180 days, all files and email associated with your eID are destroyed and removed from the central backup systems.

-A: Your eID and password are stored in KEAS, a secure directory service that is managed by the Division of Information Technology.
+Your eID and password are stored in KEAS, a secure directory service that is managed by the Division of Information Technology.
 Your eID only is visible in the K-State People Directory (unless you've specified otherwise) because it is the address for your K-State email.
 The People Directory is the online searchable database of K-State faculty, staff, and students.
 You can search the People Directory from the Search website or by entering search criteria in any 'Search K-State' box on the K-State website.
 Your People Directory display settings can be updated at any time through eProfile.